 Tam Lin Balladry

-summary: Margeret goes to Chester wood to pull roses and is confronted by Thomas, but there is no conversation between them.
+Margeret goes to Chester wood to pull roses and is confronted by Thomas.
 Margeret runs home where her sister angrily accuses her of being pregnant and her mother angrily informs her of the location of abortive agents.
-She goes to get them, at which point Thomas re-appears and informs her of how to rescue him, which she then does.
+She goes to locate them, at which point Thomas re-appears and informs her of how to rescue him, which she then does.

 1. She's taen her petticoat by the band,